 Approximately 50% of recurrent miscarriages are of unknown cause after relevant tests, which further complicates getting a pregnancy to term.

 Below, we will try to explain some of the most common reasons for recurrent miscarriage and what therapeutic options exist in each situation.

 The main known cause of repeated miscarriages are genetic disorders: they are responsible for approximately 50% of cases.
 The most frequent disorders are chromosomopathies (incorrect number of chromosomes).

 Most chromosome problems occur by coincidence.
 However, sometimes these problems can cause recurrent miscarriages.
 Generally, these pregnancy losses are not detected because they occur before or at the time menstruation is expected.

 Both the karyotype of the fetal tissue and that of both parents can help determine if the abortion is genetically caused.
 If, after analyzing these karyotypes, it is confirmed that there may be a genetic cause, one of the following strategies should be chosen:

-- Assume the risk and do nothing to avoid repeating the chromosomal alteration, with the possibility of Prenatal Genetic Diagnosis.
+- Assuming the risk and doing nothing to avoid repeating the chromosomal alteration, with the possibility of Prenatal Genetic Diagnosis.

-- Perform in vitro fertilization (IVF) with preimplantation genetic diagnosis (PGD).
+- Performing in vitro fertilization (IVF) with preimplantation genetic diagnosis (PGD).
 Using this technique it is possible to select embryos free of chromosomal alterations.